chesahkalu/azure_administrator/Readme.md

 ### Deploy and manage Azure compute resources

 #### Automate deployment of resources by using Azure Resource Manager (ARM) templates or Bicep files
-- Interpret an ARM template or a Bicep file
+- Interpret an Azure Resource Manager template or a Bicep file
-- Modify an existing ARM template
+- Modify an existing Azure Resource Manager template
 - Modify an existing Bicep file
-- Deploy resources by using an ARM template or a Bicep file
+- Deploy resources by using an Azure Resource Manager template or a Bicep file
-- Export a deployment as an ARM template or compile a deployment as a Bicep file
+- Export a deployment as an Azure Resource Manager template or convert an Azure Resource Manager template to a Bicep file

 #### Create and configure virtual machines
 - Create a virtual machine